ibahng/finflux/source/reference/equity/index.rst

    :type display: str

    :return: A comprehensive overview of the specified equity’s valuation, profitability, growth, liquidity, leverage, efficiency, and cash flow metrics across the past four fiscal years and the most recent period.
    :source: Yahoo Finance (yfinance)

+.. py:function:: eps(display = 'json')

+   :param display: Specifies the output format; VALID VALUES: ``'json'`` , ``'table'``
+   :type display: str

+   :return: A pandas DataFrame or row oriented JSON formatted output of the timeseries eps data for the past 10 or 11 quarters of the specified equity.
+   :source: Yahoo Finance (yfinance)